 According to the National Recreation and Park Association, quality parks and recreation centers have been connected to increased physical activity of nearby residents.
 Furthermore, a study in the American Journal of Epidemiology found that in Philadelphia neighborhoods, residents living near recently converted green spaces reported reduced stress levels and increased exercise.

-Rebuild’s $500 million investment will create jobs and opportunities for Philadelphia residents.
+Rebuild’s investment will create jobs and opportunities for Philadelphia residents.
 Rebuild is establishing a set of goals to help ensure that Rebuild’s investment creates jobs and economic opportunities for a diverse worker population.

 In addition to the construction jobs that will be created for working families, the improved facilities will support critical programming to help residents find work.
 One-third of library visits each year are Philadelphians seeking assistance to find work.